yaklang/homebrew-yakit/README.md

 ### Version Selection

-You can install different versions of Yakit using environment variables:
+You can install different versions of Yakit using multiple methods:

 #### Install Latest Version (Default)
 ```bash